sandip3/Grocery-Market/Readme.md

 - **Username**: sandip
 - **Password**: sandip

+- **Username**: user1
+- **Password**: password1

+You can also create a new account to log in and explore the features, including buying and selling grocery items.

 ### Managing Grocery Items
 - **Add New Item**: Easily add new grocery items with details such as name, price, and quantity.
 - **Update Item**: Modify existing grocery item details as needed.